Overview

 -H "Authorization: Bearer ${SM_TOKEN}"

-Replace the SM_TOKEN with your token or set it in your environment.
+Replace SM_TOKEN with your token or set it in your environment.

 Always keep your token safe and reset it if you suspect it has been compromised.